Battle of Ap Bac: Aftermath

-On 3 January, Western journalists toured the deserted Ap Bac hamlet with American advisors.
+On 3 January, Western journalists toured the deserted Ấp Bắc hamlet with American advisors.
 When reporter Neil Sheehan asked Brig.
 Gen. Robert York what had happened, the general replied: "What the hell's it look like happened, boy?
 They got away, that's what happened"!
-Shortly afterward, more than 18 hours too late, the South Vietnamese hit Ap Bac with an artillery barrage.
+Shortly afterward, more than 18 hours too late, the South Vietnamese hit Ấp Bắc with an artillery barrage.
 The artillery rounds killed another five South Vietnamese soldiers and wounded 14 others.
 Vann, who had made key decisions in the early battle phases, blamed the South Vietnamese for the debacle.
 "It was a miserable damn performance, just like it always is.
 These people won't listen.
 They make the same mistake over and over again in the same way".
 According to Mark Moyar, in blaming the South Vietnamese, Vann wanted to conceal the Americans' flawed intelligence and poor leadership.
 He hoped to pressure the South Vietnamese to accept future changes he favored.

 General Paul D. Harkins, commander of the Military Assistance Command, Vietnam (MACV), made a much more optimistic assessment of the battle.
-He considered the operation a major success; after the VC abandoned their positions, the South Vietnamese units captured the hamlets of Ap Bac and Ap Tan Thoi.
+He considered the operation a major success; after the VC abandoned their positions, the South Vietnamese units captured the hamlets of Ấp Bắc and Ấp Tân Thới.
 Harkins' evaluation of the battle's success was based on US military doctrine from World War II, in which opposing forces fought a conventional combined arms battle with the objective, on each side, of gaining control of the opponent's territory.
 The VC, however, was more interested in exposing the weaknesses of Diem's regime and its military.
 Moyar (2008) argues that Harkins' resolutely optimistic assessments based on conventional doctrine avoided recognizing shortcomings in tactics and battle readiness and in the arrangement under which ARVN commanders and their American counterparts and advisers were operating.
 Largely because of his attitude, neither the South Vietnamese nor the American commands learned useful lessons from the battle.